We're taking the freshly emerging recreation & conservation partnership outside on the land.

-So we started a rumble... and at its heart it's about JOY!
+We've started a RUMBLE... and at its heart it's about JOY!

 Professional outdoor athletes have an incredible voice that echoes far beyond their immediate communities and the environments where they perform.
 They inspire, they motivate, and they captivate thousands.
-When they speak, people listen.
-Their accomplishments—and the landscapes where they excel—are viewed by thousands through traditional and social media outlets as well as film and video.
+When they speak, people look and listen.
+Their accomplishments, and the landscapes where they excel, are viewed by thousands through traditional and social media outlets as well as film and video.
 Increasingly, the places where they ply their art and craft in the United States, often on public lands and critical to our nation’s wildlife, are at risk.
-Many of these athletes tell us they want to do more to conserve these places and the wildness they hold, and they want to know how.
+Many of these athletes tell us they want to help protect these places and the wildness they hold, and they want to know how.

 What to expect